Capital Improvement Plan (CIP)

 Equipment Replacement and Capital Improvement Project worksheets due.
 One-on-one meetings with City Administrator.
 Probable costs for City Engineer due.

 Council Budget Committee meets.
-City Administrator, Treasurer, Public Works Director and Financial Advisor reviews capital budget process overview, capital planning, project ranking/priority list for the calendar year, and review financial plan and debt service requirements for proposed 2018-2022 CIP.
+City Administrator, Treasurer, Public Works Director and Financial Advisor reviews capital budget process overview, capital planning, project ranking/priority list for the calendar year, and review the financial plan and debt service requirements for proposed 2020-2024 CIP.

-Following public hearing, City Council considers FY 2019 Budget for adoption, including Debt Service Fund appropriation and 2018 capital project expenditures.
+Following the public hearing, City Council considers FY 2019/20 Budget for adoption, including Debt Service Fund appropriation and 2019 capital project expenditures.

 Who is involved in preparing a CIP?